nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/content-repository/persistence-architecture/vcs.md

 - Some JDBC drivers load blobs in the JVM memory which can lead to memory issues.
 - Database backup/restore is very slow.
 - Database replication (master/slave) is very slow too.

-If despite these recommendations you still want to choose this architectural option, you can use the dedicated plugin available at [https://github.com/nuxeo/nuxeo-core-binarymanager-sql/](https://github.com/nuxeo/nuxeo-core-binarymanager-sql/).